-The Museum of New Hampshire History offers exhibitions on the state's heritage and traditions as well as a variety of programs for children and adults.
+The New Hampshire Historical Society offers exhibitions about New Hampshire's history, art, and culture, as well as a variety of programs for children and adults.

 At their Visitors Center, you can sample their scrumptious yogurt and buy it at discount prices.